visual-layer/visuallayer/README.md

 To access the clean version of LAION-400M, sign up [here](https://forms.gle/khZpAGUQJeqgRwwo7).

 ## Disclaimer
 You are bound to the usage license of the original dataset.
+It is your responsibility to determine whether you have permission to use the dataset under the dataset's license.
 We provide no warranty or guarantee of accuracy or completeness.